Social Media Image Sizes

 How to create your social media cover photos

 Before we get started its important you have the right software which you can use to create your social media cover photos.
 You will not need advanced design skills for this, you can download software such as Photoshop from the Adobe website.
 The advantage of using this software is it will allow you to create an accurate representation of how you want to portray yourself or your business.
 Having this software available will then help you in the future with other image based tasks you might need to carry out.
-Other software I would recommend is Canva or Gimp which are both free to download.
+Other software I would recommend is Canva, Gimp or Canvas Photo Editor which are both free to download.

 Other elements to consider